vedant-dev27/knowledge-intelligence-platform/README.md

-# Recall - Knowledge Intelligence Platform
+# Synapse - Knowledge Intelligence Platform

 > Ask your documents.
 Get answers.
 Instantly.

 ---

-## What is Recall?
+## What is Synapse?

 Recall lets you upload (or already have) documents and then **ask natural‑language questions** about them.
 Instead of keyword search it uses semantic embeddings to find the most relevant chunks of your content, then feeds that context to a small LLM hosted via OpenRouter to generate accurate, grounded answers.